-- Physically fit and have an athletic muscle build
+- Physically fit and have an athletic build

-- Already have well-toned abdominal muscles, with only a thin layer or small pockets of stubborn fat that covers the muscles
+- Already have well-toned abdominal muscles, with only a thin layer or small pockets of stubborn fat that cover the muscles

-You may NOT be a candidate if you are:
+You might not be a candidate if you are:

 - Overweight with a significant amount of weight to lose from the abdomen

-- If your body fat percentage is greater than 18%
+- With a body fat percentage is greater than 18%

-Those wishing to undergo abdominal etching should understand that after surgery, a healthy diet and exercise regimen is essential to maintaining the results.
+Those wishing to undergo abdominal etching should understand that after surgery, a healthy diet and exercise regimen is essential for maintaining the results.

 - Anesthesia is administered